Self-Comb

 DOCUMENTARY (IN PRODUCTION)

-Pu Xiaoyue ✕ Zhang Zhao (Sopr Doc Lab)Screenshot from the film: Pu (left) and translator Jiyi (right) interviewing a self-comb woman (Ouyang Xiao) in Shunde, Guangdong.
+Co-directors: Pu Xiaoyue ✕ Zhang Zhao (Sopro Doc Lab)Screenshot from the film: Pu (left) and translator Jiyi (right) interviewing a self-comb woman (Ouyang Xiao) in Shunde, Guangdong.

 Photo: Zhang Zhao